Christopher Meloni: Career

 Meloni acted in commercials, short-lived TV series, and bit parts in a number of films.
 His first noticeable role was the hotheaded son of a Mafia don in the 1996 thriller Bound.
 He appeared as Robbie Sinclair's friend Spike in Dinosaurs in the early 1990s.
-He played criminal Jimmy Liery in eight episodes of NYPD Blue during 1996–1997, and the fiancé of Julia Roberts's character in the 1999 romantic comedy Runaway Bride.
+He played criminal Jimmy Liery in eight episodes of NYPD Blue during 1996–1997, and Bob Kelly, the fiancé of Julia Roberts's character Maggie Carpenter in the 1999 romantic comedy Runaway Bride.

 From 1998 to 2003, Meloni portrayed the bisexual criminal Chris Keller on the HBO series Oz.
 Law & Order producer Dick Wolf signed Meloni to portray Elliot Stabler on Law & Order: Special Victims Unit in 1999.
 Meloni appeared on both Oz and Law & Order: SVU simultaneously until Oz was cancelled in 2003.
 Meloni was nominated for the 2006 Emmy Award for Outstanding Lead Actor in a Drama Series for his role as Elliot Stabler.
 In May 2011, Meloni announced that he had been unable to agree on a contract and would not be returning for season 13 of SVU.
 His character was written out as having put in his retirement papers.
 After nearly a decade, Meloni announced in March 2020 that he would be reprising his role of Stabler in the Law & Order franchise on a spin-off show titled Law & Order: Organized Crime.
 Meloni appeared in a crossover event during season 22 of SVU.

 In 2012, Meloni joined the cast of True Blood during the series' fifth season as Roman, a "powerful, 500-year-old vampire who sits at the head of the table of the Vampire Authority."

 Meloni played Colonel Hardy, a supporting role, in the Superman reboot film Man of Steel, which was released in 2013.
 That year, he played Brooklyn Dodgers manager Leo Durocher in the historical baseball feature 42.
 Meloni starred in the 2014 comedy They Came Together.
 He stars as John Taylor in the video game Call of Duty: Black Ops III.
 In 2016, Meloni shot the heist film Marauders.

 Meloni starred in and executive produced the Syfy series Happy!, based on the comic book series created by writer Grant Morrison and artist Darick Robertson, which premiered in 2017.
 The series was canceled on June 4, 2019.

 In 2018, Meloni guest starred in two episodes of the FX drama series Pose, opposite Dominique Jackson.
 He appeared on the third season of The Handmaid's Tale as Commander Winslow in 2019.